TritonDataCenter/rfd/rfd/0036/meta/README.md

 ```

 The correctness of project variables and meta is only guaranteed at the moment of interpolation.
 That is, changes in project variables or meta will not be reflected in a running instance's environment variables, even if those environment variables were set from project variables or meta.

+### Potential future features

+This RFD narrowly defines metadata management for the purposes of an achievable MVP.
+However, it's possible that support may be added for more sophisticated features in the future.
+For example, we might define variable substitution that will generate [one-time secrets that are compatible with Hashicorp's Vault](https://www.joyent.com/blog/secrets-management-in-the-autopilotpattern).